-Regardless of your industry, one goal that all ecommerce businesses owners have in common is the desire to generate revenue.
+Regardless of your industry, one goal that all ecommerce business owners have in common is the desire to generate revenue.

 Pro tip: Set minimum inventory rules to control the threshold for notifying a customer after you restock the item.
-You don’t want to tell a hundred customers a popular item is back in stock if only ten are available.
+You don’t want to tell 100 customers a popular item is back in stock if only 10 are available.
 You can also set up an advanced back-in-stock automation to give your VIP customers a little extra love by giving them early access to restocked items.

 All of this information can put you on a path of personalizing your communications for each customer.
 This final email automation leverages information you can gather up front and help make that personal connection with your customers.

 Connecting on a more personal level with your customers is unique to ecommerce—how many of your brick-and-mortar sales people remember your customers’ birthdays?
 That number is probably pretty low.